Beryllium - Frequently Asked Questions

 Around 62,000 workers are exposed to beryllium on the job.
 Exposures occur when beryllium and beryllium-containing materials are processed in a way that releases airborne beryllium dust, fume, or mist into the workplace air.
 Worker exposures to beryllium can occur in settings such as foundry and smelting operations; fabricating, machining, and grinding beryllium metal and alloys; beryllium oxide ceramics manufacturing; and dental lab work.

 In addition to the operations described above, the final rule covers operations involving trace amounts of beryllium (< 0.1% by weight) where workers may nevertheless be exposed to beryllium above the action level.
 Workers at fossil fuel-fired power plants may encounter beryllium in certain plant processes.
-Additionally, in the construction and shipyard industries, abrasive blasters and support personnel may be exposed to beryllium from slags.
-In these operations, beryllium exposure may occur as a result of high dust levels generated despite the low beryllium content of the material.
+Additionally, in the construction and shipyard industries, abrasive blasters and support personnel may be exposed to beryllium present in trace amounts in abrasive blasting materials and/or in the surfaces being blasted.
+In these operations, beryllium exposure may occur as a result of high dust levels generated despite the low beryllium content of the blasting materials or the surfaces.

 CBD is a chronic granulomatous1 lung disease caused by inhalation of airborne beryllium by an individual who is beryllium-sensitized.
 OSHA’s definition of chronic beryllium disease provides a general understanding of the term; it is not intended to provide the criteria for the diagnosis of CBD.

 In the early stages of CBD, an individual may not experience any symptoms.
 However, over time, symptoms may develop including shortness of breath with physical activity, dry cough that will not go away, fatigue, night sweats, chest and joint pain, or loss of appetite.